 eduCORE works to facilitate and engage with research across the broad spectrum of education.

-Through our work with the Institute of Technology Carlow Teaching and Learning Centre, we continually assess our provision.
+Through our work with SETU Carlow Teaching and Learning Centre, we continually assess our provision.
 Recent projects include a detailed study of the experiences of our staff during the Covid 19 emergency in 2020.
 This study comprised an Institute-wide survey and focus group.
 Results from this study formed the basis of an Institutional report as well as a research paper in the All Ireland Journal of Higher Education.

 The eduCORE team is happy to discuss potential projects and research collaborations with partner organisations in the field of education, and to support organisations in acquiring research funding.
 Please contact the eduCORE director for more information at firstname.lastname@example.org